andresgrdn/profile-card-component-main/README-template.md

 }
 ```

-#### -> That I need to think about the grid model items sizing
+#### -> I need to think about the grid model items sizing

-There are some things about sizing with the grid model that I need to deep dive.
-I had an issue with the grid item because no matter what configuration I use for the box container, I can't achieve to make it fit to the content.
-Because of the grid model That I used for center the card container.
+There is something about sizing with the grid model that I need to deep dive.
+I had an issue with the grid item because no matter what configuration I used in the item container, I can't make it fit to the content.
+Because of the grid model that I used for center it.

 ```css
 body {